 Svetlin Roussev, violinist

-With remarkable virtuosity and intensity, Svetlin Roussev performs a broad ranging repertoire from the Baroque to the contemporary.
-He is also reknowned for his renditions of Slavic compositions and is one of the foremost propagators of Bulgarian music.
-Acclaimed in 2006 Bulgarian Musician of the Year in 2006, his home country honoured him again in 2007 and 2016 with the Cristal Lyra distinction awarded by the Ministry of Culture.
+With remarkable virtuosity and intensity, Svetlin performs a broad repertoire ranging from the baroque to the contemporary.
+He is renowned for his renditions of Slavic compositions and keenly promotes Bulgarian music.
+Acclaimed Bulgarian Musician of the Year in 2006, his home country honoured him again in 2007 and 2016 with the Cristal Lyra distinction awarded by the Ministry of Culture.
 In 2018, Mr Roussev became an Honorary Citizen of his hometown Ruse, along with the Nobel Prize of literature Elias Canetti.

 Following his successful CD recording of pieces by Pancho Vladigerov with the pianist Elena Rozanova (Ambroisie) Roussev brought out his recording of Karl Amadeus Hartmann’s Concerto Funèbre with the Orchestre d’Auvergne, sonatas by Grieg and Medtner with pianist Frédéric D’Oria-Nicolas, “Fire and Ice” with the Sibelius and Vladigerov n1 violin concertos conducted by Emil Tabakov and the Bulgarian National Radio Symphony Orchestra under the French labels Integral and Fondamenta.
 In 2016, DECCA released the piano trios by Mendelssohn n1 and Dvorak “Dumky” with Elena Rozanova and François Salque followed by works by Ysaÿe for violin and orchestra (Musique en Wallonie) and Lalo Symphonie Espagnole under the baton of Jean-Jacques Kantorow.